rparet/muddler-wiki/Triggers.md

     "filter": "no", # Like checking "only pass matches" in the trigger editor. defaults to no.
     "fireLength": "0", # Integer, like the fire length spinner in the trigger editor.
 Default to 0 "soundFile": "C:\\sound.wav", # full path to the sound file.
 Like checking "play sound" and picking a file.
 Note the double \
     "highlight": "no", # Like checking "highlight" in the editor.
-    "highlightFG": "#ff0000", # Hex value for foreground color to highlight.
+Defaults to no "highlightFG": "#ff0000", # Hex value for foreground color to highlight.
 Ignored if highlight is not turned on.
     "highlightBG": "#ffff00", # Hex value for background color to highlight.
 Ignored if highlight is not turned on.
     "patterns": [ # the list of trigger patterns as maps containing two keys, "pattern" and "type" valid types are